 1. A Drip Doesn’t Matter

-Whether it’s a showerhead or faucet or a running toilet, you can waste thousands of gallons of water a year, and you’re paying for it.
-Most cases the dripping faucet may be fixed easily by replacing a washer in the faucet.
+Whether it’s a showerhead faucet or a running toilet, you can waste thousands of gallons of water a year, and you’re paying for it.
+In most cases, the dripping faucet may be fixed easily by replacing a washer in the faucet.
 If a new washer doesn’t repair the leak, replacing the faucet or calling a plumber is your next two courses of action.

 2. Use Lemons to Clean Your Garbage Disposal

 Everyone has heard of this myth, both plumbers and nonspecialists alike, that if your garbage disposal starts to stink; just grind up lemon peels in your disposal and it’ll help deodorize it.
 It’s correct that the disposal will smell nice, but putting skins of lemon in it can also corrode the metal surface on it.
 Most likely you’ve known that putting ice cubes in the disposal will sharpen the blade; this is true.
 Also, the ice cubes in the disposal will help remove the odor-causing particles from the unit.
 And, adding some salt will strengthen the effect of the scrubbing effect, so in the future instead of lemons, use ice cubes and salt to clean your disposal.

 3. I Can Put Almost Anything Down In My Disposal

 Technically, it’s true that you can put anything in it, but there will be big consequences.
 Anything with grease, oil or fat will coat your pipes and create a messy clog that will be very difficult to remove.
 Stringy foods like celery or potato skins can also get caught in your blades and cause your disposal to lock.
 Coffee, bones, egg shells, and bread products are also no-nos.

 4. Most Plumbing Tasks are Easy Enough To DIY